 New Scientist Media Bias

-This suggests a pro-science stance, indicating potential underlying values favoring transparency and support for research.
+This indicates a political agenda favoring increased funding and support for scientific research.

 Customize Your AI News Feed.
 No Censorship.
 No Ads.